102-Reading Notes

 statement

-where condition is evaluated, and if true, statement is executed and condition is evaluated again.
-This repeats until there is a return of false for the condition evaluation.
+is evaluated again.
+This repeats until there is a return of false

 While loops are loops that will continue to go until a condition is no longer true.
 The reason they are called while loops because the code will repeat while a condition is still true.
 You can think of while loops as telling your app “while this happens, repeat this” or “while this hasn’t changed, repeat this”.